cristydobson/Shopping-App-iOS-MVC-CoreData/README.md

 * This View Controller has 2 child UINavigationControllers which produce 2 TabBarItems.
 * Delegate for ProductOverviewViewController and CartViewController.
 * It handles getting the product objects from the JSON file to be used through out the app.
-* It handles Shopping Cart data storage in UserDefaults.
+* It handles Shopping Cart data storage in CoreData.

 <br>